cbeust/space-invade.rs/README.md

 - Implementation of binary coded decimal (`DAA`)
 - Interruptions (`EI` and `SI` and some `RST` but not all since Space Invaders only uses a few)

-The emulator also passes the `cpudiag` diagnostic listing, which you can run with `cargo test`.
+The emulator also passes the `cpudiag` diagnostic application, which you can run with `cargo test`.

 ## Space Invaders